karmataashi/chef-ai/README.md

+# 🍳 Chef AI

 Chef AI is a React-based web app that helps users generate recipe ideas or cooking instructions by asking an AI assistant.
-It’s a fun and interactive way to explore cooking with the power of artificial intelligence.
+It’s a fun and interactive way to explore cooking using the power of artificial intelligence.

+---

-🌟 Functionality
+## 🌟 Features

-Users can type in ingredients they have or ask any cooking-related question.

-The AI responds with recipes, cooking tips, or step-by-step instructions.
+- Ask cooking-related questions or enter ingredients you have on hand.
+- Get AI-generated responses with:
+  - Recipe ideas
+  - Cooking tips
+  - Step-by-step instructions

-Great for discovering new meals or learning to cook creatively.
+- Great for discovering new meals or cooking creatively.

-Powered by Hugging Face AI for generating responses.
+- Powered by Hugging Face AI for generating intelligent responses.

+---

-🧰 Tech Stack
+## 🛠️ Tech Stack

-React – Frontend framework
+- **React** – Frontend framework

-Vite – For fast development and build setup
+- **Vite** – Fast development and build setup

-CSS / Tailwind CSS – Styling the UI
+- **CSS / Tailwind CSS** – Styling the UI

-Hugging Face API – Backend AI model for generating cooking suggestions
+- **Hugging Face API** – Backend AI model for generating cooking suggestions